NoeBrt/GenAI/README.md

 ![image](https://github.com/user-attachments/assets/e2c454e4-f447-4557-88a0-9e30a55aebab)

+The Edge are well defined and correspond with the initial dataset

 - **Sigmoid**:After the convolutional layers, a sigmoid function converts the output into a probability score between 0 and 1.
 During the training we want that the weights lead the input to the right probabilities.

 ![image](https://github.com/user-attachments/assets/8381b8e3-7519-4f06-b620-a9f011972a5b)

+The output is less good than the CNN GAN, the edges are less defined and the image is less clear, we should maybe use more multihead attention layers or more dense layers to improve the results.

 ---